vvscode/docs/docs/verification/verification-for-javascript/first-time-setup-5.md

 ## Running sample apps

 Make sure you configure your application key in the sample apps by replacing the placeholder text "MY\_APPLICATION\_KEY" with your key.
 Samples can be run in the browser as files by double-clicking the index.html file.
 Make sure you open the developer console in your browser to catch possible error messages.

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "Currently, calling only works in the Chrome or Firefox browsers.
-Chrome additionally requires the web page to be loaded using http or https and is not compatible with local storage (i.e., file://).", "title": "Note"
+> Currently, calling only works in the Chrome or Firefox browsers.
+Chrome additionally requires the web page to be loaded using http or https and is not compatible with local storage (i.e., file://).
-}
-[/block]

 ## Development

 There are many ways to include Sinch in your project, enabling you to select a suitable method depending on how your project is set up.